veenu-snowflake/demo_SparkConnect/TELEPROMPTER_SCRIPT.md

 ### DEMO SETUP CONTEXT

-> I have three pairs of scripts.
+> I have three pairs of Python scripts and one pair of Jupyter notebooks.
 Each pair does the exact same thing — one runs on Classic Spark (local cluster), the other runs on Snowpark Connect (Snowflake engine).
+>
+> The scripts show what WORKS identically.
+The notebooks show what DOESN'T work — and what Snowflake offers instead.
 >
 > Let me walk you through them one by one.